 Proton Mail company history

-At the time of this review (September, 2022) the Proton family of products consisted of Proton Mail, Proton VPN, Proton Calendar, and Proton Drive (currently in beta).
+At the time of this review (March, 2023) the Proton family of products consisted of Proton Mail, Proton VPN, Proton Calendar, and Proton Drive.
 The company behind them is Proton AG, a Swiss firm.
 The founders met at CERN and decided to develop a secure email provider.
 Once Proton Mail was launched, they branched out to develop the other products in the family.
 Proton VPN was the first out of the gate in 2017.
 While it's not quite a cheap VPN, it still remains a good all-around option.

 - 2014, the company raised money to launch Proton Mail through an Indiegogo crowdfunding campaign.
 The campaign raised more than $550 million dollars.